ronnieholm/SPCalendarRecurrenceExpander/README.md

 list type and associated functionality for creating either single events or recurrence events following a large number of patterns.

-Although the feature is buggy, with on-premise SharePoint, recurrence events may be programatically retrieved and expanded through a CAML query.
+Although the feature is buggy, with on-prem SharePoint, recurrence events may be programmatically retrieved and expanded through a CAML query.
 With SharePoint Online, on the other hand, recurrence expansion through CAML query is unsupported.
 Short of expanding events yourself, you could reverse engineer the